wagtail/sphinx-wagtail-theme/README.rst

 ..
 BADGES_END

-Sphinx TYPO3 theme contains all files required to build a Sphinx extension that provides the theme.
+Sphinx Wagtail theme contains all files required to build a Sphinx extension that provides the theme.

 * Maintainer: Martin Bless <martin.bless@mbless.de>